cynicram/cynsite.github.io/README.md

 # cynsite.github.io
-This is just a website where
+This is just a website where I will store my stuff, that's it.